Abnaxos/gradle-preshadow-plugin/README.md

         preshadow group:'org.ow2.asm', name:'asm-debug-all', version:'5.0.3'
     }

-    //You'll probably want to relocate some classes: preshadowJar {
+    // You'll probably want to relocate some classes: preshadowJar {
         relocate 'org.objectweb.asm', 'my.shadowed.asm'
     }

 The task `preshadowJar` extends the `ShadowJar` task from the [Shadow](https://github.com/johnrengelman/shadow) plugin, so see there for more information.

-The JAR file containing the relocated classes can be found in `$buildDir/preshadow/your-project-name-PRESHADOW.jar.
+The JAR file containing the relocated classes can be found in `$buildDir/preshadow/your-project-name-PRESHADOW.jar`.

 ### Sources